 Figure 9-16 Set Arming Schedule

-Step 6 Click the Handling tab to set up alarm response actions of POS alarm (Refer to Chapter 8.8 Setting Alarm Response Actions).
+Step 6 Click Handling to set up alarm response actions of POS alarm (Refer to Chapter 8.8 Setting Alarm Response Actions).

 Repeat the above steps to set up arming schedule of other days of a week.